Engineering Management (MS) - Accelerated Master's Program

 - SIE 678: Transportation Systems (3)

 - Additional Requirements

-Students pursuing the Master's Report Option are required to work with their Master's Report Committee to develop a Master's Report and defend their report subject by degree completion.
+Students pursuing the Master's Report Option or the Master’s Thesis Option are required to work with their Master's Report/Thesis Committee to develop a Master's Report/Thesis and defend their report subject by degree completion.

 - Student Handbook